An authentic Thai Chicken Green Curry recipe I learned at a cooking school in Bangkok. A most fragrant and delicious stir fry recipe!

 When served over rice, you’ll be licking the sauce of the spoon.

 A simple Thai stir fry full of flavors and textures.
-You'll be licking the spoon clean.
+You'll be licking the spoon clean after you try a bite of this Thai Chicken Green Curry.
 Best with home made green curry paste.

 - 1 tablespoon green curry paste